Oxymetazoline: Pharmacokinetics

 Since imidazolines are sympathomimetic agents, their primary effects appear on α adrenergic receptors, with little if any effect on β adrenergic receptors.
 Like other imidazolines, Oxymetazoline is readily absorbed orally.
 Effects on α receptors from systemically absorbed oxymetazoline hydrochloride may persist for up to 7 hours after a single dose.
 The elimination half-life in humans is 5–8 hours.
 It is excreted unchanged both by the kidneys (30%) and in feces (10%).

 History

 The oxymetazoline brand Afrin was first sold as a prescription medication in 1966.
 After finding substantial early success as a prescription medication, it became available as an over-the-counter drug in 1975.
 Schering-Plough did not engage in heavy advertising until 1986.

 Brand names

 Brand names for Oxymetazoline include Afrin, ClariClear, Dristan, Drixine, Drixoral, Nasivin, Nasivion, Nezeril, Nostrilla, Logicin, Vicks Sinex, Visine L.R., Sudafed OM, Otrivin, Oxy, SinuFrin, Vicks Sinex Severe (Spray), and Mucinex Sinus-Max.
 A topical cream formulation is sold under the brand name Rhofade.
 Oxymetazoline ophthalmic solution for the treatment of acquired blepharoptosis is marketed as Upneeq.

+In the United Arab Emirates, oxymetazoline nasal sprays are sold under imported brand names such as Otrivin.
+The UAE does not manufacture oxymetazoline but domestic pharmaceutical companies such as Julphar produce xylometazoline, a structurally related imidazoline decongestant.

+Research

+Hair loss

+A topical formulation of oxymetazoline, with the developmental code name DA-020, is under development for the treatment of alopecia (hair loss).
+As of March 2026, it is in the preclinical research stage of development for this indication.
+The drug is being developed by Safety Shot.